sunjh22/CNVPipe/README.md

     git clone https://github.com/sunjh22/CNVPipe.git

+The most important questions:
+1. how to merge callset from different tools
+2. how to simulate appropriate data for benchmarking
+3. how to find real WGS dataset and their CNV set for benchmarking

 ## 01. Prepare test data - simulation

 For developing pipeline, we used 1X data with 6 samples and 6 controls.